derykmakgill/511/test.md

 According to Rand, the long-range planning and strategy that makes chess so interesting is only possible because the rules of chess are **set in stone.** A player in a game can trust that a bishop will not suddenly be made to move like a knight.
 He knows that in ten moves his rook will not suddenly move like pawn.
 He knows that the same rules apply to his opponent that apply to him and that no council will decree otherwise during the game.

 If you don't agree with her, try to imagine playing a game of chess differently, one in which all the rules could change at random, whim or caprice of some known or unknown third party.
-Rand did, and she asked this question to Spassky.
+Rand did, and she asked this question to Spasky.

 > Would you be able to play if, at a crucial moment--when, after hours of brain-wrenching effort, you had succeeded in cornering your opponent--an